Schleifring Medical Systems Adopts Amper to Leverage the Power of Data

 Then, he tackled their second challenge: finding the best OEE system for SMS.

 “Some systems took three or four people to run it and review the data,” he says.
-“Some cost $50-$100K to implement.”
+“Some cost $50–$100,000 to implement.”

 In addition, he was concerned that offshore vendors wouldn’t be able to provide on-demand tech support.

+“Our system works by tracking each machine’s 'heartbeat'—it’s electrical current,” says Akshat Thirani, Amper’s CEO and co-founder.
 “So, instead of an elaborate implementation, Amper’s wireless sensors can be clipped onto any machine, regardless of age or brand.
-It takes about 10 minutes per machine, so there’s minimal downtime.”
+It takes about 15 minutes per machine, so there’s minimal downtime.”

 “In my experience, most vendors give you the hardware and software, then maybe check back for an annual maintenance review,” says Morley.
+“Amper’s support team is out there every day helping customers use the system better—nobody else does that.”

-The Benefits: How SMS Leverages Amper
+The benefits: How SMS leverages Amper

-Because a key lean manufacturing principle is visual management, SMS’s implementation plan meant that everyone in the factory had easy access to the machine utilization real-time dashboard.
+Because a key Lean Manufacturing principle is visual management, SMS’s implementation plan meant that everyone in the factory had easy access to the real-time machine utilization dashboard.

 As a result, a large monitor was installed in the conference room, where the team holds its morning huddles.
 The app was installed on every operator’s tablet as well as Morley’s smartphone.